stoutput/OSX-KVM/README.md

 Tested and verified working through OSX 10.15 Catalina.
 If you'd like to test on other versions, let me know if it does or doesn't work for you!
 ## Usage:
 Download and extract, open terminal, `cd` to the extracted folder, and execute `./kvmswitch`.
-If desired, set up a [keyboard shortcut](#keyboard-shortcut) for hotkey support.
+Or, set up a [keyboard shortcut](#keyboard-shortcut) to trigger via hotkey.
 ## Keyboard shortcut:
 1. Move the `kvmswitch` file to `/Users/<your username>/bin/` (create this folder if it doesn't exist)
 2. Double-click the included `Switch KVM.workflow` file